 Were you exposed to asbestos during your employment at Georgia-Pacific?
-If you have been diagnosed with mesothelioma or another asbestos-related disease, you may be entitled to compensation.
+If you have been diagnosed with mesothelioma or another asbestos-related disease in the state of Georgia, you may be entitled to mesothelioma compensation.
 Keep reading to learn more.

 Georgia-Pacific LLC is best known for making many popular household brands such as Angel Soft and Quilted Northern toilet paper, Brawny paper towels, and Dixie paper products.
 While Georgia-Pacific no longer makes any products with asbestos, Georgia-Pacific, which now exists under the Koch Industries umbrella, does face hundreds of asbestos exposure lawsuits from the past.

 Georgia-Pacific Corporation originally was a lumber wholesaler in the early 20th century.
 By the 1940s, the company had gone to the West coast and ran plywood and sawmills across the U.S. The company expanded into pulp and paper in the 1950s by acquiring several companies, including Bestwall Gypsum Company in 1965.
 All of the companies Georgia-Pacific acquired used asbestos in their paper products and building materials.

 These purchases, which took place just as asbestos was being used the most in the 1970s, meant that the company was now in the business of producing many products with asbestos in them, especially products related to drywall.
 (Mesothelioma.com)

 It was not just construction workers at this time who could be exposed to asbestos.
 Other types of workers may have come in contact with Bestwall Gypsum asbestos products, including construction workers, shipyard workers, maintenance workers, and demolition workers.
 Some of these workers were not diagnosed with mesothelioma until 50 years after asbestos exposure.